empz/empz/README.md

-👋 Hi, I'm @empz (Emiliano Parizzi), a full stack software engineer with 15 years of experience designing, developing, and deploying web applications.
+👋 Hi, I'm @empz (Emiliano Parizzi), a full stack software engineer, team lead and technical architect with 15 years of experience designing, developing, and deploying web applications.
 Experienced in leading remote teams to build, test and deploy robust and maintainable systems.
 Skilled in the whole spectrum of software development, from advanced frontend techniques to backend architecture design and dev-ops pipelines.
 Passionate about learning, adopting cutting-edge technologies and optimizing the remote-based workflow.